Bill Cottrell: Professional career

 In 1968, Cottrell appeared in the film Paper Lion, based on George Plimpton's tryout with the Lions.
 He returned in 1968 and appeared in all 14 games as a center, none as a starter.
 He was mainly used on special teams in 1969 and helped the Lions to a 9–4–1 record and a second-place conference finish.
 He played in 10 games as a backup in 1970, missing some time due to injury.
 He was on injured reserve during the 1971 season and then was released in 1972.
 After being released by the Lions, he signed with the Denver Broncos in September 1972.
 He played in 11 games for the Broncos and did not return in 1973, ending his football career.
 He had signed a three-year contract with the Broncos, but at the end of his first season with them decided to retire from the sport to spend more time with his family.

 Cottrell finished his career having appeared in 63 NFL games, 10 as a starter.
 He holds the distinction of having been the NFL's first black center.
-Jim Acho, an NFL Alumni attorney, told the Detroit Free Press that "In the 1960s in pro football, the positions up the middle – quarterback, center and middle linebacker – were reserved for white players because they were 'thinking man's' positions.
+Jim Acho, an NFL Alumni attorney, told the Detroit Free Press: In the 1960s in pro football, the positions up the middle – quarterback, center and middle linebacker – were reserved for white players because they were 'thinking man's' positions.
 It wasn't until Bill Cottrell, who was extremely smart, that it was thought that black players could play center.
-He was the first."
+He was the first.